- Key considerations

 One of the most common uses of Unreal Engine containers is to provide reproducible environments within which automated builds of Unreal projects and plugins can be performed.
-These environments can be used with any existing CI system that supports Docker containers, allowing developers to utilise their preferred infrastructure and leverage existing CI/CD workflows.
+These environments can be used with any existing CI system that supports containers, allowing developers to utilise their preferred infrastructure and leverage existing CI/CD workflows.
 These workflows can also be extended to produce container images that can then be used to run packaged Unreal projects in the cloud, facilitating other use cases such as cloud rendering and building microservices powered by the Unreal Engine.
 The built container images can also be deployed and scaled with standard container orchestration technologies, allowing developers to comply with existing best practices for running containerised applications.

-You will need to make sure your chosen CI system supports running build commands inside Docker containers.
+You will need to make sure your chosen CI system supports running build commands inside containers.
 If you are using Windows containers then you will also need to check that specific support for Windows containers is included, as some CI systems only include support for Linux containers.